saqlainkhan1904/Tech-Blog/README.md

 ```
     http://localhost:3000/
 ```
-- That's all, now just Sign Up to POST-O-BLOG and compose your own posts.
+- That's all, now just Sign Up to TECH-BLOG and compose your own posts.
 <br>
 <br>